ome/omero-documentation/omero/sysadmins/in-place-import.rst

 In-place import
 ===============

-In-place import allows files which are already present on the server machine to be imported into OMERO without the need to upload them over an OMERO login session.
+In-place import allows files which are accessible from the OMERO.server's filesystem to be imported into OMERO without the need to upload them over an OMERO login session.
 This requires users to have shell (|SSH|, etc.) access to the server machine, and so there are a number of :ref:`limitations <limitations>` to this implementation.
 Development of this feature is on-going, with improvements planned to enable a more user-friendly experience.
 This